Malvern railway station, Melbourne: History

+Incidents

+Numerous incidents have occurred at the station since its opening in 1879.
+In the period from 1879 to 1888, there were three fatal accidents at the station.
+A fire occurred at the joinery works adjacent to the station in 1911, causing about £2000 worth of property.
+Another four fatalities at the station occurred between 1918 and 1940.

+In 1935, a cow escaped from its herd near Dandenong and Orrong roads in Armadale and made its way to the platforms at Malvern station.
+The cow injured a woman who was knocked over in the process, with the cow eventually being caught in a nearby garage.

+In September 1936, a 47-year-old woman fell from the platform moments before a train arrived and flung herself between the rails.
+The train's first carriage passed over the spot where she lay, with only about 18 inches of clearance.
+Despite the ordeal, she only suffered minor facial abrasions and shock.

+In June 2014, a 17 year old Beaumaris male was fatally injured when he leaned out of a moving train 200 m from Malvern station.
+The teenager, accompanied by two others, had broken into the back carriage of the Frankston-bound train before leaning outside.
+The teenager's head struck a fixed object, and he later died from his injuries.

 Platforms and services

-Malvern has two side platforms and one island platform with four faces.
 The station is currently served by Pakenham, Cranbourne, and Frankston line trains—all on the metropolitan railway network.
-The Pakenham line runs between Pakenham station and Flinders Street station via the City Loop.
-Similarly, the Cranbourne line also follows a similar route joining the Pakenham line at Dandenong before continuing to the city.
+The Pakenham line runs between East Pakenham station and Flinders Street station via the City Loop.
+The Cranbourne line also follows a similar route, joining the Pakenham line at Dandenong before continuing to the city.
 Due to low patronage, the Cranbourne and Pakenham lines only stop at the station during off-peak periods.
 The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto the Werribee or Williamstown lines via Flinders Street station.
 From 2025, the Pakenham and Cranbourne lines will run via the Metro Tunnel before continuing onto the Sunbury line to Sunbury.